tksmd/twitter2backlog/README.md

 twitter2backlog is a utility to collect twitter mentions to your account and post them to Backlog as an issue.

+# INSTALL

+## easy_install

+If setuptools is installed on your system, you can install by

+    easy_install twitter2backlog

+## source

+If you want to check the latest release, checkout source code then run setup.py.

+    git clone git://github.com/tksmd/twitter2backlog.git
+    python setup.py install

 # How to use

 To run twitter2backlog, you need 2 configuration files, one for twitter and the other for Backlog.